adr1enbe4udou1n/blog/content/posts/05-build-your-own-docker-swarm-cluster-part-4/index.md

 [![Redmine](redmine.png)](redmine.png)

 {{< alert >}}
-For better default theming, just download [PurpleMine](https://github.com/mrliptontea/PurpleMine2) and extract it into above redmine/themes folder.
+For better default theming, download [PurpleMine](https://github.com/mrliptontea/PurpleMine2) and extract it into above redmine/themes folder.
 You now just have to enable it into redmine administration.
 {{< /alert >}}

 ### N8N over PostgreSQL